raymondji/commitstack/README.md

 ```
 ╭──────────────────────────────────────────────────╮
 │                                                  │
-│ Welcome to commitstack!                          │
+│ Welcome to Commitstack!                          │
 │ Here is a quick tutorial on how to use the CLI.  │
 │                                                  │
 ╰──────────────────────────────────────────────────╯